 Distributed by Shriro Trading Corp., New York

-When I put the Crown TR-800 on my earlier site, The M31 Galaxy of Transistor Radios about fifteen years ago, I wrote: "With its very " '50s" large-radius cabinet corners, painted speaker grill, massive slab of reverse-painted plastic, and the overall design in general, the Crown 800 is my candidate for "Coolest Coatpocket Transistor Ever Made, End of Story" — I'll amend that exuberance here by saying I still think it's the most striking looking coat pocket transistor radio ever made for the US market, its design relying much more on styling motifs than on the pure and honest design found among many of the earliest Japanese transistor radios that never found their way to the US.
+When I put the Crown TR-800 on my earlier site, The M31 Galaxy of Transistor Radios about twenty years ago, I wrote: "With its very " '50s" large-radius cabinet corners, painted speaker grill, massive slab of reverse-painted plastic, and the overall design in general, the Crown 800 is my candidate for "Coolest Coatpocket Transistor Ever Made, End of Story" — I'll amend that exuberance here by saying I still think it's the most striking looking coat pocket transistor radio ever made for the US market, its design relying much more on styling motifs than on the pure and honest design found among many of the earliest Japanese transistor radios that never found their way to the US.

 I've put the manufacture year here as 1959, but the first TR-800s may have come out in late 1958.